JaninaWibker/tm_vm/readme.md

 usage: ruby src/main.rb <optional flags> <input file>

 flags:
-  -o, --output    Specify the output format (tex, svg, gif, react, default: svg) -t, --template  Specify the file that should be used as a template for the output -e, --expand    Wether to expand aliases or not
+  -o, --output     Specify the output format (tex, svg, gif, react, default: svg) -t, --template   Specify the file that should be used as a template for the output -e, --expand     Expand aliases
+  -E, --no-expand  Don't expand aliases
   -d, --duration   Duration between state transitions (ms) -v, --version    Print version
 ```

 Check out the `input.tm` file for an example of how the tuing machine needs to be specified